odennav/vmware-vsphere-sddc-private-cloud/README.md

 Also note when you're configuring subsequent esxi, remember to change the `Hostname` in `DNS Configuration` section.
 For example second and third esxi will be named esxi02 and esxi03 respectively.

+Please note the hardware specifications for esxi03 will be different and bigger than other hosts because we'll deploy the vcsa on it.

 -----